ttungl/Coding-Interview-Challenge/README.md

 # Coding Interview Challenge
-All of the questions are from leetcode, with the guidance of [Yangshun Tay](https://github.com/yangshun).
+All of the questions are from leetcode, originally from [Yangshun Tay](https://github.com/yangshun/tech-interview-handbook).

 **Disclaims:**
 The purpose of this post is to keep tracking on my progress for coming up coding interviews.
 Thanks!